What is Botox?

-The effects from Botox will typically last 3-6 months.
+The effects from Botox in Michigan will typically last 3-6 months.
 As muscle action progressively returns, the lines and wrinkles begin to resurface and should be treated again.
 The wrinkles often appear less severe each time because the muscles shrink with lack of use.

 How long do fillers last?

 Fillers will typically last from 6-12 months, depending on treatment.
 How long the effects of filler treatment lasts varies widely depending on the product used, treatment area, as well as the patient.
 Characteristically, the denser the product used and the deeper it is injected, the longer it will last.